 2. Database per Service Pattern

-For instance, we can decide to use a relational database for service A and opt for a NoSQL database for service B.
+For instance, we can decide to use a relational database for service A and a NoSQL database for service B.

 3. Distributed Transaction

 There is a microservice to create the orders, one that processes the payment, another that updates the inventory and the last one that delivers the order.

 To ensure a successful order processing service, all four microservices must complete the individual local transactions.
-If any of the microservice fails to complete its local transaction, all of the completed preceding transactions should roll back to ensure data integrity.
+If any of the microservices fail to complete its local transaction, all the completed preceding transactions should roll back to ensure data integrity.